JetBrains/Qodana/topics/about-qodana.md

 [//]: # "broken link!"

-3. Try out Qodana features on GitHub as a [GitHub Action](qodana-github-action.md) or [GitHub Application](qodana-github-application.md).
+3. Try out Qodana IntelliJ on GitHub as a [GitHub Action](qodana-github-action.md) or [GitHub Application](qodana-github-application.md).